humanmade/local-vip/docs/using-xdebug.md

 # Using XDebug

-Bugs are an inevitability of writing code and so Local Server provides an easy way to enable [XDebug](https://xdebug.org/) when you need it.
+Bugs are an inevitability of writing code and so Local VIP provides an easy way to enable [XDebug](https://xdebug.org/) when you need it.

 XDebug is _not enabled by default_ because it slows PHP down considerably.
 This could make you less productive depending on the work you're doing.